 If a dish is just too spicy for you, it's tempting to cool your mouth down with a high-calorie beverage.
 A healthier way to neutralize the spice, however, is to ask for a spoonful of low-fat yogurt and stir it into the offending dish.

-Each cup of basmati rice contains more than 200 calories, making it easy to pile on the calories without even realizing it.
+Each cup of basmati rice contains more than 200 calories, according to the USDA, making it easy to pile on the calories without even realizing it.
 Stick to one serving to leave space for more of the main dish.

 If you're not interested in the vegetarian options, Indian menus offer a wide array of meat-based dishes.
 Though you're less likely to see beef on an Indian menu, there are typically plenty of lamb options.
 The American Heart Association recommends picking a chicken or seafood dish, however.

-Servers at ethnic restaurants are used to diners being unfamiliar with the cuisine, so they're available to answer questions for you.
-If you don't know what a word means, ask before ordering or risk ending up with a high-calorie, high-fat entree.
+Servers at Indian restaurants are likely used to some diners being unfamiliar with the cuisine, so they're available to answer questions for you.
+If you don't know what a word means, ask before ordering.